-This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the fourth quarter of 2019 in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
+This update of the Institute for Housing Studies (IHS) Cook County House Price Index highlights changing prices for single-family homes through the fourth quarter of 2020, which includes the first nine months of the COVID-19 pandemic, in 16 City of Chicago submarkets and 17 submarkets primarily in suburban Cook County.
 A detailed discussion of the Index is below.
 Click here to view a full-page interactive graph with a map and data for all submarkets.
 Click here to download the underlying data for the price index.
-The potential and varied impacts of the COVID-19 crisis on Cook County single-family home prices may not be evident until the Cook County House Price Index update through the second quarter of 2020.

 Year-over-year price changes

-- Areas with the largest increases in single family sales prices between the fourth quarters of 2018 and 2019 include Chicago submarkets South Chicago/West Pullman (9.3 percent increase) and Bridgeport/Brighton Park (9.2 percent increase).
-In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (6.5 percent increase).
+- Areas with the largest increases in single family sales prices between the fourth quarters of 2019 and 2020 include Chicago submarkets Englewood/Greater Grand Crossing (23.7 percent increase), Humboldt Park/Garfield Park (20.1 percent increase), and Auburn Gresham/Chatham (17.3 percent increase).
+In suburban Cook County, the largest annual increases were seen in south suburban Calumet City/Harvey (14.2 percent increase).

 - The map below highlights the pattern of submarkets that have seen the largest and smallest year-over-year price increases.
 It shows that areas with the biggest annual price increases are on the west and south sides of the city, and in the south suburbs.
 Areas where price growth is flat or declining are mostly higher-value neighborhoods on Chicago’s north side and the north suburbs.
 Click on each submarket area to get additional data on house price trends.
 To view a full-page, interactive map, click here.